fabio1079/kiskadee/doc/fetchers.rst

 List of kiskadee fetchers
 ----------------------------

-Inside tha package `fetchers` you can check which fetchers kiskadee have, and which targets are monitored with this fetchers.
-This section is a brief overview of this fetchers.
+Inside tha package `fetchers` you can check the available fetchers and which targets are monitored with each fetcher.
+This section is a brief overview of the available fetchers.

-    - *debian.py*: A fetcher to monitor the Debian ftp repository.
-This fetcher will  every hour downloads the *Sources.gz* file of the repository and loads it in memory.
-This file is a representation of all the packages present in the repository.
-After kiskadee loads it in memory, all the packages are compared with the database, and if a new package is identified, it source code is downloaded, and a analysis is made.

     - *anitya.py*: A fetcher to monitor fedmsg events, published on the Anitya project.
-The Anitya project monitors upstream releases and broadcast them on fedmsg.
+The Anitya project monitors upstream releases and broadcasts them on fedmsg.
 The fetcher will consume these events, and trigger analyses when possible.

+    - *debian.py*: A fetcher to monitor the Debian ftp repository.
+This fetcher will  download Debian *Sources.gz* hourly, and load it in memory.
+This file is a representation of all the packages available in the repository.
+      After kiskadee loads it in memory, all the package  versions are compared with the ones in the database, and if a new package is identified, its source code is downloaded, and a new analysis is triggered.

     - *juliet.py*: Juliet is a static analysis test suite provided by NIST's SAMATE team.
 It contains injected, known CWE's in specific